• Skip to primary navigation

 Armadillo Eggs on Smoker grates

-The jalapeno in the middle will have a bit of a crunch.
-If you don’t want this you can and would like completely soft jalapenos I would roast them for a few minutes before prepping them.
+• The jalapeño will have a bit of a crunch.
+If you would like completely soft jalapeños, roast the jalapeños for a few minutes before prepping them.

 Wooden platter with a cut open armadillo egg on it and a stack of them in behind it